Understanding the Subjective Goldilocks Formula in Communication and Relationships

 The Subjective Goldilocks Formula

-A clinical and relational framework that explains why there is no universal standard for what is “just right”—only what is metabolically tolerable for a given nervous system, shaped by its unique history.
+This clinical and relational framework clarifies that there is no universal standard for what is “just right.”
+Instead, it focuses on what is metabolically tolerable for a specific nervous system, shaped by its unique history.

 Moving Beyond the Classic Goldilocks Principle

 The traditional Goldilocks principle suggests that optimal functioning exists somewhere between extremes—not too much, not too little, but just right.
-While useful, this idea subtly implies unrealistic expectations which lead to unattainable standards that create distance among individuals, as it hold the idea that “just right” is fixed or universally recognisable.
+While this idea is useful, it subtly implies unrealistic expectations.
+Such expectations can lead to unattainable standards that create distance among individuals.
+It holds the notion that “just right” is fixed or universally recognisable.
 In psychotherapy, this assumption does not hold.
 The Subjective Goldilocks Formula reframes the question entirely: Just right for whom, and based on what experiences?

 Why “Too Much” and “Too Little” Are Learned Experiences

 From a developmental and neuropsychological perspective, human beings do not evaluate intensity in the abstract.
-We evaluate it through memory—often implicit, somatic, and pre-verbal.
+They assess it through memory—often implicit, somatic, and pre-verbal.

-• “Too little” often signals an experience that once failed to arrive when it was needed.
+“Too little” often indicates an experience that once failed to arrive when it was needed.

-These responses are not character flaws or resistance.
+These responses are not character flaws or signs of resistance.
 They are adaptive calibrations of the nervous system.

 Subjective Thresholds, Not Universal Standards

 These thresholds are shaped by relational history, not by conscious preference.
-As a result, two people can experience the same behaviour in radically different ways—and both experiences can be valid.
+Consequently, two people can experience the same behaviour in radically different ways—and both experiences can be valid.

 The Subjective Goldilocks Formula (Conceptual Model)

-What feels “just right” emerges not from the stimulus alone, but from the interaction of these variables.
+What feels “just right” emerges not solely from the stimulus but from the interaction of several variables.

 Perceived Optimality (Pₒ) is a function of four interacting variables: